Fixed Penalty Notices for littering and dog fouling

 By law, cigarette waste is the same as other waste – you can be given a FPN for not disposing of cigarette stubs properly.
 Placing a cigarette stub down a drain or in a stream is a littering offence for which you will be given a FPN.

-Enforcement Officers in Thurrock are employed either directly by us or by contract with Kingdom Services Group.
-They carry a photo ID that shows their job title and name.
-The ID includes a phone number you can call to check the officer is genuine.
+Enforcement Officers in Thurrock are employed either directly by us or by contract with District Enforcement.
+They carry photo identification (ID) that shows their job title and name.
+The ID includes a 4-digit unique reference number you can use to confirm that the officer is genuine.

 All officers wear a uniform of: